titusdecali/jsutilbelt/README.md

 # JS Utility Toolbelt (www.UtilBelt.com)

 ```
-JS Util Generator is a simple webapp located at utilbelt.com that generates a `utils.js` file based on user-selected utility functions.
+JS Util Generator is a simple webapp located at utilbelt.com
+that generates a utils.js file based on user-selected utility functions.

+This repo is open source and free to copy or learn from.
 ```

 ## Project setup